yh742/bt-beacon-example/README.md

 # bt-beacon-example
-Android bluetooth beacon component used for ranging
+Android bluetooth beacon component used for indoor ranging
 ## Setup on raspberry pi
 Start hcitool as a daemon on startup to transmit Eddystone-UID
 ```